Shubham-Bhoite/LastMinuteRevision-OOP/README.md

  ### 2) Runtime Polymorphism :
  - Runtime polymorphism is also known as dynamic polymorphism or late binding.
 In runtime polymorphism, the function call is resolved at run time.
  - This type of polymorphism is achieved by Function Overriding or Virtual function.

+## 10: Abstract Class :
+- Sometimes implementation of all function cannot be provided in a base class because we don’t know the implementation.
+Such a class is called abstract class.
+Example, let Shape be a base class.
+We cannot provide implementation of function draw() in Shape, but we know every derived class must have implementation of draw().
+- Class is Abstract, if we have atleast one pure virtual function.